vmware-tanzu/velero/master/debugging-restores.md

 backup-test-2-20170726180515  backup-test-2   Completed   0          1         2017-07-26 13:32:59 -0400 EDT   <none>
 ```

-To delve into the warnings and errors into more detail, you can use `ark restore describe`:
+To delve into the warnings and errors into more detail, you can use `velero restore describe`:
 ```
-ark restore describe backup-test-20170726180512
+velero restore describe backup-test-20170726180512
 ```
 The output looks like this:
 ```
 Name:         backup-test-20170726180512
-Namespace:    heptio-ark
+Namespace:    velero
 Labels:       <none>
 Annotations:  <none>